 "Redlands Walk About" Downtown History Tour

-The Redlands Visitor Center offers a guided history tour of Downtown every Saturday at 10am.
+The Redlands Visitor Center offers a guided history tour of Downtown every Saturday at 10am or by appointment.

 - $10 per person

 - Advanced reservations required